2025 14-Day MHFA Challenge

 To offer MHFA training for the broadest population, NCCPC partners with the county to offer Blended virtual training which includes:

-Registration is open, sign up by Saturday, May 17th!
+UPDATE!
+The workshop capacity is 30 people on Zoom max.
+Individuals who sign up past the 30-person limit will automatically be added to a Waiting List for future trainings.
+Registration CLOSED on Saturday, May 17th and we have reached 30 attendees!
+If you were put on the waiting list, stay tuned for next steps.
 Note that originally this was planned as a Pop Up Healing Series from Saturday, May 17 through Friday, May 30, 2025.
 However, to best serve the community and offer our healers more time to plan the next Pop Up Healing Center, we have partnered with the Northern California College Promise Coalition (NCCPC) and the County of Santa Clara Behavioral Health Services Communities Wellness Program to provide this free program for the community.

 |